The University Requirement for Philosophy

 Questions like these are hard.
 To get at their answers you need to learn logic, you’ll need help from some great minds of the past, and you’ll need the chance to test your arguments in class debate.
 You’ll develop skills in your philosophy course which we hope will translate to many of your other pursuits.

 There are lots of options for your first philosophy course.
 'God and the Good Life' is a large class featuring in-class debates; Philosophy University Seminars are small (18 students or less) discussion-based courses.
 Some classes, like our general 'Introduction to Philosophy,' survey the whole field of philosophy; others allow students to focus in on the connections between philosophy and other topics in the which they are interested (like science, religion, mathematics, or ethics and politics).
-For more information on first philosophy offerings, click here.
+A list of first philosophy courses is listed on our site.

 After your first philosophy course you face a choice.
 One option is to take a second course in our department -- one that dives deeper into a topic that interests you.
 Examples include medical ethics, the philosophy of the early moderns, philosophy of science, or even philosophy as a way of life.
 Or you can decide to take a Catholicism and the Disciplines course in any number of Notre Dame departments.
 For more information on second courses in philosophy, click here.